The School of Rock (2003)

 Dewey Finn: Summer, you're the class whatever.
 Go to the board

-Dewey Finn: May I have the attention of the class: Today's assignment...
+Dewey Finn: [singing their song in the Battle of the Bands] May I have the attention of the class: Today's ASSignment...

 Dewey Finn: I'll have the rent by the end of the week, go tell the mayor.